improbable-eng/ts-protoc-gen/README.md

 req.setUsername("johndoe");
 client.getUser(req, (err, user) => { /* ... */ });
 ```

+## Examples
+For a sample of the generated protos and service definitions, see [examples](https://github.com/improbable-eng/ts-protoc-gen/tree/master/examples)

 ## Contributing
 Contributions are welcome!
 Please refer to [CONTRIBUTING.md](https://github.com/improbable-eng/ts-protoc-gen/blob/master/CONTRIBUTING.md) for more information.